Harsh-1807/TRY/README.md

-IF  Previous Network.py and this is same please try DILATED_BOTTLENECK AS Network.py '
+IF  Previous Network.py and this is same please try DILATED_BOTTLENECK AS Network.py  and Dilated_Train for training